 It is important to understand that social anxiety can manifest itself in the form of physical symptoms as well, which can range from mild to severe.
 One might experience heart palpitations or an increased heart rate, a sensation of nausea and even vomiting, as well as profuse sweating.
 The inability to escape a feared situation can result in a severe attack, with the person in question feeling powerless.
 (R)

-The social anxiety disorder does not have a specific cause, it is rather a combination of various factors, including biological and environmental.
+Social anxiety disorder does not have a specific cause, it is rather a combination of various factors, including biological and environmental.
 It is more common in those who have a family history of mental health issues, but researchers have drawn attention to the fact that the learned behavior bears a more significant role than the genetic predisposition.

 From a physical point of view, it seems that those who have an overactive brain amygdala are more susceptible to social anxiety.
 This is associated with an excessive fear response, which the person will associate with being in social situations.